Overview of Government

 Mortimer Adler wrote How to Read a Book to help readers read better – to read and understand more than the basic plot.
 It isn't a fun book to read, the way a fast-paced novel is, but it is informative, and possibly life-changing.

-This book serves as the general framework for Sonlight's 400 American Literature program.
+This book serves as the general framework for Sonlight's 400 American Literature course.
 Rather than choosing a book from each of the major periods ("Pre-Colonial," "Transcendentalism," etc.), and working in chronological order, instead, this course uses my favorite books by American authors and allows Adler's instruction to help read these outstanding works with more understanding and enjoyment.

 So, for example, after the schedule assigns Adler's chapter on "How to Read History," the students get to enjoy two-time Pulitzer winner David McCullough's short profiles of fascinating historical characters.
 (They're incredible.)